Code-Institute-Submissions/Milestone-Project-88/README.md

 ### Performance Testing

 Chrome developer tools was used to undertake a performance audit of each page.
-Generally the pages performed well with the main issues relating to loading time of external scripts and stylesheets from Bootstrap & Font Awesome.
-The loading of Google Maps on the 'Find Us' page had the biggest impact on load times.
-Other issues which were addressed were images sizes which were reduced using Tiny jpg and the addition of meta description to the head for each page.
+Initially there were significant performance issues due to the size of the image files.
+There were reduced and resized using [Tiny jpg](https://tinyjpg.com/) and [ResizeImage](https://resizeimage.net/).
+This significantly improved the load time of the pages.
 ### Known issues

 I've fixed the header to the top of the screen as I think this makes website easier to navigate.
 I dropped the content below this so there is no content blocked.
 However, when navigating to one of the in page anchors (Personal Training/Yoga and Pilates classes) the header blocks the heading.
 I've tried various fixes for this with no success.
 I've still left the navbar fixed as I believe the benefit of it outweighs the minor error.